ResponsibleTechWork/challenge-toolbox-prototype/README.md

 Parcel creates a new server endpoint at: http://localhost:1234

 NB Power-up state is stored by Trello.
 Locally there is no persistent storage.

+## gh-pages

+The Trello Power-Up (rtw-challenge-toolbox-prototype) is served from a GitHub page: https://responsibletechwork.github.io/challenge-toolbox-prototype/

+This branch points to the public directory.
+To push only public to gh-pages branch use git subtree push --prefix public origin gh-pages.

+*** WARNING !!
+CURRENT BUILD TO PUBLIC DOES NOT USE CORRECT URLS - THESE MUST BE CHANGED MANUALLY !! ***